-My projects were supported by grants from New York State Council on the Arts, Lower Manhattan Cultural Council, The U.S Department of State, Canisius College and The Polish Ministry of Culture and National Heritage, among others
+My projects recieved support from New York State Council on the Arts, Lower Manhattan Cultural Council, The U.S Department of State, Canisius College and The Polish Ministry of Culture and National Heritage, among others

 7 June – 29 September 2019

 K-Leonardo – images I created for Janusz Kapusta were a part of his exhibition at the National Museum in Warsaw, Poland.
 The exhibition was dedicated to Leonardo da Vinci.
 The images were generated using software I wrote for images analysis based on Janusz Kapusta’s K-dron Shape and Da Vinci’s Vitruvian Man.
 Click here for more info (in Polish).

 8 June, 2019

 Virtual Man: Leonardo, a triptych based on Dr. Janusz Kapusta’s shape and software I wrote for images analysis was presented at a group exhibition titled Six at Galeria Autorska Lucjan, Lublin, Poland.